yext/answers-search-ui/README.md

   itemTemplate: `<div> Custom template </div>`,
   // Optional, set a max number of columns to display at the widest breakpoint.
 Possible values are 1, 2, 3 or 4, defaults to 1
   maxNumberOfColumns: 1,
-  // Optional, whether to display the total number of results, default true
-  showResultCount: true,
-  // Optional, a custom template for the results count.
-You can specify the variables resultsCountStart, resultsCountEnd, and resultsCount.
-  resultsCountTemplate: '<div>{{resultsCountStart}} - {{resultsCountEnd}} of {{resultsCount}}</div>',
   // Optional, a modifier that will be appended to a class on the results list like this `yxt-Results--{modifier}`
   modifier: '',
   // Optional, whether to hide the default results header that VerticalResults provides.
 Defaults to false.